 Not just a Book Town

 Why should you visit Hay on Wye for a long weekend.
 The book-loving town of Hay on Wye is more than just a cover story.
-With quirky independent shops, stunning natural scenery, medieval ruins and outdoor pursuits, this Welsh charmer is a real page turner.
+With quirky independent shops, stunning natural scenery, medieval castle and outdoor pursuits, this Welsh charmer is a real page turner.

 Nestled on the banks of the River Wye and surrounded by the undulating countryside of the Brecon Beacons National Park, Hay on Wye is a small Welsh town with its identity firmly established in books.
 But dig a little deeper and you’ll soon find a collection of interesting things to do for a long weekend in Hay on Wye beyond its internationally acclaimed literary credentials.